-- 8.51 The volume of chemical additive used for each stage of the operating cycle may be measured using a flow meter.
-There are a number of commercially available flow sensors designed to monitor flows in the range 0 to 2 litres/minute which are suitable for interfacing to a recorder or datalogger. - 8.52 The sensor should be suitable for use with fluids having viscosity in the range 0.8 to 20 centiStokes and should be calibrated for the viscosity of the fluid to be measured.
+- 8.52 The volume of chemical additive used for each stage of the operating cycle may be measured using a flow meter.
+There are a number of commercially available flow sensors designed to monitor flows in the range 0 to 2 litres/minute which are suitable for interfacing to a recorder or datalogger. - 8.53 The sensor should be designed to operate at temperatures up to 70°C with a supply pressure up to 10 bar. - 8.54 The system should have an accuracy of ± 2.5% of full scale deflections or better. - 8.55 The calibration of the meter should be verified by determining the indicated volume flowing, using a graduated measuring cylinder.